Freya-LR/CS6601-A0/README.md

 Once installed, you can run `pip freeze` to see the list of all of the packages installed in your `ai_env` environment.

+> **Note:** If you are on Windows, students in the past have commonly reported an error during package installation that resembles the error in this [Github post](https://github.com/pytorch/pytorch/issues/34798).
+You may be able to fix this issue, by heading over to the [PyTorch site](https://pytorch.org) and following the instructions to install torch manually in `ai_env`.

 <a name="jupyter"/></a>
 ## Jupyter